 While Wealthfront allows users to customize their portfolios with 100s of ETFs and Axos Invest has a list of sector-specific funds that you can invest in.

 Robo-Advisors vs. Human Financial Advisors Wrap Up

 Robo-advisors offer a great alternative to traditional financial advisors.
-They are a safe, low cost, and with a hands off approach to investing.
-If you don’t need all of the services offered by a traditional financial advisor, you don’t meet the minimum required initial investment, and don’t need specific, individualized attention, then a robo-advisor may be a great choice for you.
+They are a well-researched, low cost investment management alternative.
+They are even more accessible with the growing number of hybrid robo-advisors, especially at firms like Schwab and Vanguard as well as stand-alone firms like Ellevest and Personal Capital.
+If you want low fee or free investment management, a robo advisor is a sound choice.
+Other reasons to choose a robo include: you don’t need all of the services offered by a traditional financial advisor, you don’t meet the minimum required initial investment, and don’t need specific, individualized attention.